Bealby/grandpas-pocket-watch-shop/README.md

 - To allow the `Postgres` database to run in Heroku (production) and `SQLite` to run locally (development), un-comment out the code in `settings.py` previously commented out.
-Then remove the tempoary code that was added in earlier instructions.
+Then remove the temporary code that was added in earlier instructions.

   The Final code in `settings.py` should be: